Remod-org/Horses/README.md

 - `/hspawn` - Spawn a new horse in front of you (requires horses.spawn permission).
 - `/hremove` - Kill the horse in front of you (requires horses.spawn permission and ownership of the horse).
 You may then enjoy some delicious horse meat.
 - `/hfind` - Show location of nearest owned horse
+- `/hinfo` - Show basic info about a horse (Requires horses.claim permission, but can be used on any horse.)